Nike Zeus: Army vs. Air Force

 The Army and Air Force had been involved in interservice fighting over missile systems since they split in 1947.
 The Army considered surface-to-surface missiles (SSM) an extension of conventional artillery, and surface-to-air designs as the modern replacement for their anti-aircraft artillery.
 The Air Force considered the nuclear SSM to be an extension of their strategic bombing role, and any sort of long-range anti-aircraft system to be their domain as it would integrate with their fighter fleet.
 Both forces were developing missiles for both roles, leading to considerable duplication of effort which was widely seen as wasteful.

-By the mid-1950s some of these projects were simply tit-for-tat efforts.
-When the Army's Hercules began deployment, the Air Force complained that it was inferior to their Bomarc and that the Army was "unfit to guard the nation".
-When the Army started its Jupiter missile efforts, the Air Force worried it would trump their Atlas ICBM effort and responded by starting its own IRBM, Thor.
-And when the Army announced Nike II, the Air Force reactivated Wizard, this time as a long-range anti-ICBM system of much greater performance than Zeus.
+For a period the capabilities of the systems being developed were different enough to provide some separation between the forces.
+For instance, the Army's Ajax was much shorter ranged than the Air Force's Bomarc, and the Army's Redstone much shorter in range than the Air Force's ICBM programs.
+But by the mid-1950s the Army's programs were rapidly improving and the fighting grew more intense.
+When the Army's longer-ranged Hercules began deployment, the Air Force complained that it was inferior to Bomarc and that the Army was "unfit to guard the nation".
+When the Army started its Jupiter missile efforts, the Air Force worried it would trump their Atlas ICBM and responded by rapidly starting its own IRBM, Thor.
+So when the Army announced Nike II, the Air Force immediately reactivated Wizard, this time as a long-range anti-ICBM system of much greater performance than Zeus.

 In a 26 November 1956 memorandum, US Secretary of Defense Charles Erwin Wilson attempted to end the fighting between the forces and prevent duplication of effort.
 His solution was to limit the Army to weapons with 200 mi range, and those involved in surface-to-air defense to only 100 mi.
 The memo also placed limits on Army air operations, severely limiting the weight of the aircraft it was allowed to operate.
 To some degree, this simply formalized what had largely already been the case in practice, but Jupiter fell outside the range limits and the Army was forced to hand them to the Air Force.

 The result was another round of fighting between the two forces.
 Jupiter had been designed to be a highly accurate weapon able to attack Soviet military bases in Europe, as compared to Thor, which was intended to attack Soviet cities and had accuracy on the order of several miles.
 Losing Jupiter, the Army was eliminated from any offensive strategic role.
 In return, the Air Force complained that Zeus was too long-ranged and the ABM effort should center on Wizard.
 But the Jupiter handover meant that Zeus was now the only strategic program being carried out by the Army, and its cancellation would mean "virtually the surrender of the defense of America to the U.S.A.F at some future date."